- Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

 Is it easy to meet other foreigners in Kuala Lumpur?

-Meeting other foreigners is not an issue in Kuala Lumpur, with a well-established expat community.
+Meeting other foreigners is not an issue in Kuala Lumpur, as there is a well-established expat community.
 A steady flow of international visitors means the city offers many opportunities to socialise.
 There are a number of expat organisations in Kuala Lumpur that arrange expat get-togethers.
-For those who enjoy getting out of the city, the local Hash House Harriers meets fairly regularly.
-Families with kids will find that the local international schools also tend to be great when building a friendship network.
+Families with kids will find that the local international schools are a useful way to meet fellow expat families.